-Special precautions to be taken by the person administering the veterinary medicinal product to animals:
+Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Barbiturates can cause hypersensitivity.
+• Barbiturates can cause hypersensitivity.
 People with known hypersensitivity to barbiturates should avoid contact with the veterinary medicinal product.
 Administer the veterinary medicinal product with caution.
 It is advisable to wear disposable gloves during administration of the veterinary medicinal product to reduce skin contact.
 Wash hands thoroughly after use.

-Accidental ingestion may cause intoxication and could be fatal, particularly for children.
+- Accidental ingestion may cause intoxication and could be fatal, particularly for children.
 Take utmost care that children do not come in contact with the product.
 In case of accidental ingestion, seek medical attention immediately, advising medical services of barbiturate poisoning; show the package leaflet or the label to the physician.
-If possible, the physician should be informed about the time and amount of ingestion, as this information may help to ensure that appropriate treatment is given.

-Phenobarbital is teratogenic and may be toxic to unborn and breastfeeding children; it may affect the developing brain and lead to cognitive disorders.
+If possible, the physician should be informed about the time and amount of ingestion, as this information may help to ensure that appropriate treatment is given. - Phenobarbital is teratogenic and may be toxic to unborn and breastfeeding children; it may affect the developing brain and lead to cognitive disorders.
 Phenobarbital is excreted in breast milk.
-Pregnant women, women of childbearing age and women who are breastfeeding should avoid accidental ingestion and prolonged skin contact with the product.

-Keep this veterinary medicinal product in its original packaging to avoid accidental ingestion.
+Pregnant women, women of childbearing age and women who are breastfeeding should avoid accidental ingestion and prolonged skin contact with the product. - Keep this veterinary medicinal product in its original packaging to avoid accidental ingestion.
+Each time an unused part-tablet is stored until next use, it should be returned to the open blister space and inserted back into the cardboard box.